 I have had many clients prefer to give their dogs a weight loss medication, with it’s many side effects, than to simply give them less food.
 It is really not that complicated.
 They are getting more calories than they need.

 More exercise and less calories will result in weight loss.
-Certainly rule out the possibility of hypothyroidism, which is rarely the cause of obestiy.
+Certainly rule out the possibility of hypothyroidism, which is occasionally a factor in obestiy.
 And then either cut down the amount of old diet you were giving, and treats, or go ahead and buy the diet kibble.
 Hopefully, that will be a temporary situation.
 Once the weight is off, go back to whichever diet he or she prefers.
 Just less of it.

 ***Please note: It is not my intent to speak against those of you who home cook your dog’s food, or feed raw food diets, etc….I may not advocate it personally, for many reasons I can go into at another time, but for those of you that feel strongly and have researched it well, that is fine.
 This is for those of you that purchase premade, precooked food.
 Hopefully you found it helpful